actris/data-management-plan/DMP/initial-DMP.md

   * Documentation of data, data flow, citation service, and data attribution, including version control, data traceability, and interoperability,
   * Data curation and support for campaigns and dedicated research projects and initiatives, external or internal to ACTRIS.

+#### Main users of ACTRIS data and software

+ACTRIS will produce data and data products essential to a wide range of communities as decribed in the Stakeholder Handbook, including:

+* Atmospheric science research communities world-wide (climate and air-quality, observational/ experimental/ modelling/ satellite communities, national and international research programmes and organisations);
+* Environmental science research communities and communities from other neighbouring fields: hydro-marine, bio-ecosystem, geosciences, space physics, energy, health, and food domain, to study interactions and processes in across different disciplines;
+* Instrument manufacturers and sensor industries for development, testing, prototyping and demonstration;
+* Operational services, National weather services, climate services for model validation, weather and climate analysis and forecasting;
+* Space agencies for validation and the development of new satellite missions;
+* National and regional air quality monitoring networks and environmental protection agencies for air quality assessments and validation of air pollution models;
+* Policy makers and local/ regional/ national authorities for climate and air-quality related information for decision making and policy development.
+* Copernicus Gas atmospheric service (ECMWF)
+* Science community working on air quality, climate change and stratospheric ozone depletion issues

 ### 2.1.
 ACTRIS In situ data centre unit (In-Situ)

 The In-Situ unit provides a data curation service for aerosol, cloud and trace gas in-situ data and inclusion of data in EBAS database.
-Measuring the ...

 #### The types and formats of data generated/collected
 The ACTRIS In-situ data centre unit is supported by the [EBAS database infrastructure](http://ebas.nilu.no/ResourcesATMOS/AboutEBAS.pdf).
-In situ data submitted to ACTRIS need to be formatted in the EBAS NASA-Ames format by the data originator, and there are exsisting instructions and templates for each instrument/group of instruments.
+In situ data submitted to ACTRIS need to be formatted in the EBAS NASA-Ames format (ASCII file) by the data originator, and there are exsisting instructions and templates for each instrument/group of instruments.
 [The EBAS NASA-Ames format](https://projects.nilu.no//ccc/tfmm/kjeller_2016/EBAS_Data_Format_2016-10.pdf) is based on the ASCII text NASA-Ames 1001 format, but contains additional metadata specifications ensuring proper documentation from the [EBAS-Submit documentation](https://ebas-submit.nilu.no/) website as well as tools for [file-generation](http://dev-ebas-file-generation-tool.nilu.no/) (*beta*) and [file-submission](https://ebas-submit-tool.nilu.no/).

+Currently, work is being conducted with regards to providing data in the netCDF 4 format, making it compliant with the [CF 1.7 convention](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html) and the [Attribute Convention for Data Discovery 1-3 (ACDD)](http://wiki.esipfed.org/index.php/Attribute_Convention_for_Data_Discovery_1-3).

 #### Re-use of existing data

-The ACTRIS data user interface will include access to ACTRIS In situ data and legacy data resulting from ACTRIS pre-projects.
+Legacy data resulting from ACTRIS pre-projects will also be included as a part of the ACTRIS In Situ data center unit.

 #### The origin of the data